zodnrk/handout/handout.md

 # Maven
 ## Build tool
 Maven is a powerful build tool for java projects.
-It is used to manage and describes Java Projects:
+It is used to manage and describe java projects:

- - Standard-Lifecycle for projects
+ - Standard lifecycle for projects
  - Structure of projects
  - Definition and management of project dependencies
  - Creation of projects from templates
  - Versioning

 To get and install maven:
 [http://maven.apache.org](http://maven.apache.org/)

  - GroupId  - a package of a new project.
  - ArtifactId  - a name of your project.
  - Version  - a version of a new project.
 By default, this field is specified automatically.

 Maven can be used for:
  - Compile